 For those unfamiliar with Apple's subscription offerings, here's a breakdown of each service and how much they normally cost:

-- Apple Music (standalone price: $11.99/month): Apple Music is Apple's answer to music streaming services like Spotify.
+- Apple Music (standalone price: $12.99/month): Apple Music is Apple's answer to music streaming services like Spotify.
 It has a library of over 70 million songs ready to stream or download, ad‑free.

-- Apple Arcade (standalone price: $7.99/month): This is a gaming subscription service that provides free all-you-can-play access to a curated library of games for iPhone, iPad, Mac and Apple TV.
+- Apple Arcade (standalone price: $6.99/month): This is a gaming subscription service that provides free all-you-can-play access to a curated library of games for iPhone, iPad, Mac and Apple TV.
 The service currently contains over 100 games.
-(Read our review of Apple Arcade here.)

 - Apple iCloud (standalone price: from $1.49) Apple's cloud storage solution for Apple ID accounts goes all the way up to 2TB.
 Apple One plans start at 50GB.
 (Read more about Apple iCloud here.)

-- Apple News+ (standalone price: $14.99/month): Apple News+ provides unlimited digital access to hundreds of newspapers, magazines and news sites.
+- Apple News+ (standalone price: $19.99/month): Apple News+ provides unlimited digital access to hundreds of newspapers, magazines and news sites.
 Most of this content is usually hidden behind a paywall.

-- Apple Fitness+ (standalone price: $14.99/month): This is a new, upcoming subscription fitness service for Apple Watch owners.
+- Apple Fitness+ (standalone price: $14.99/month): This is a new subscription fitness service for Apple Watch owners.
 It provides a range of personalised fitness services, including new workout types and custom videos from professional trainers.
-It will be coming out later this year

 As mentioned, the Individual and Family plans come with Apple Music, Apple TV+ and Apple Arcade.
 The Premier plan adds Apple News+ and Apple Fitness+.